 Do the Widgets reload automatically?

-What Shortcodes are available with this plugin?
+What Shortcodes are available in Radio Station?

 See the Shortcode Documentation for more details and a full list of possible Attributes for these Shortcodes: